 PDT is usually used as a second treatment along with anti-VEGF injections.
 The laser surgery will not restore any vision loss, but its effects last longer.
 Some people will need to repeat the treatments.

 Until recently, laser photocoagulation was the only available laser treatment to seal leaking blood vessels associated with wet AMD.
 Nowadays, the procedures above have largely replaced this option.
 In this procedure, the laser is used to permanently destroy retinal tissue associated with the new blood vessels.
 This option can be effective in preventing new vessels from growing and leaking, but can also cause unwanted side-effects such as black spots and distorted vision.

 Laser photocoagulation is still an important part of the eye doctor’s toolkit, especially to treat advancing wet AMD.

 If you have vision loss from wet AMD, ask your eye doctor if either of these treatments can help you.

 Visiting your eye doctor regularly and having a comprehensive eye examination can help detect AMD in its early stages.
 While there is currently no cure for AMD, treatment may slow the disease and keep you from having severe vision loss and may able to restore some loss of sight.
-Contact Dr. Marcy Rose and Dr. Nathan Davis to find the best treatment plan and ways to manage your AMD.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.
+Contact Dr. Marcy Rose to find the best treatment plan and ways to manage your AMD.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.